Forward through the Arch: The Future of Hybrid Orientation

 Larry expounds on the primary benefits of using Advantage Orientation® as the digital hub of UGA's highly successful onboarding system, which includes:

 Among the system's built-in features is the ability to create personalized content tracks for different audiences, such as:

 - International Students

 - Parents & Family Members

-Request the recording of this conference session to learn how the New Student Orientation team from the University of Georgia is innovating the new student experience with online orientation.
+Request the recording of this conference session and learn how the New Student Orientation team from UGA is innovating a new student experience with online orientation.
 You'll take a tour of their online orientation and review quantitative outcomes.